Crocosmia x "Lucifer" Loving the heat of summer. Angel's garden, Shaw Island, San Juan Archipelago, WA. |

 Description:

 A stately hybrid developed by Alan Bloom, Bressingham, Eng.
-He thought 'Lucifer' was the hardiest and most spectacular of the Crocosmias.
+He thought 'Lucifer' was the hardiest, and most spectacular of the Crocosmias.
 One of the most popular perhaps because it is the hottest color of all.

 Large clump-forming, with pleated green leaves and bright red flowers on wiry stems in midsummer.
 Height 3-4 feet.
 Grow at the edge of a shrub border or in an herbaceous border.
 Makes an excellent cut flower.
 It does not need staking.
 According to Christopher Lloyd “Lucifer” will grow true from seed.